Bobby-Math/axon/README.md

 ## Status

-🚧 **Early Development** – Actively transitioning to vLLM integration layer.
+🔬 **Exploratory** – Basic vLLM wrapper exists.
+Routing features designed but not built.

+**Strategic direction:** Wait for real usage patterns before expanding.
+The routing layer may become a feature of [Synkti's](https://github.com/bobby-math/synkti) control plane, a client SDK, or a separate service - we don't know yet.

-See [CLAUDE.md](CLAUDE.md) for detailed development roadmap.
+See [CLAUDE.md](CLAUDE.md) for strategic context.

 ## Used By